anewton1998/draft-regext-rdap-simple-redaction/draft-regext-rdap-simple-redaction.md

 ## URIs with Host Names

-Keys used in a URI, such as an HTTP URI, MUST use a host name that is "redacted.invalid".
+Keys used in a URI with host names, such as an HTTP URI, MUST use a host name that is "redacted.invalid".
 For example: `https://redacted.invalid/redacted_web_page`.

 The ".invalid" TLD is a special-use domain defined in [@!RFC6761] and is unuseable on the Internet.